-Shelters Will Use Facial Recognition Technology to Reunite Owners with Lost Pets
+Shelters Will Use Facial Recognition Technology to Reunite Owners With

 Losing a pet is one of the scariest scenarios any pet parent can think of.
 Even if you’re careful, accidents can happen and your precious pooch can wander off and get picked up as a stray by a shelter or a rescue.
 Unfortunately, many animal shelters are completely overwhelmed; there are too many abandoned and lost pets to care for and far too few people to help them.
 This is why many shelters don’t wait long before putting a dog up for adoption.
 Sometimes, it can be as little as 72 hours before your beloved pet ends up with another family!
 And that’s the better option, considering that many unclaimed cats and dogs get euthanized in shelters.
 To prevent these unfortunate scenarios, The Baltimore Animal Rescue & Care Shelter partnered up with Finding Rover, the company behind the revolutionary app that uses facial recognition to reunite lost pets with owners.